No-Skids-Alliance/NSA/docs/source/content/glossary.rst

 .. index:: !Remote-Access Trojan (RAT)

+Remote Code Execution (RCE) Vulnerability
+  A flaw in a piece of software which allows attackers to run arbitrary commands or code on a target machine across a network connection.

+.. index:: !Remote Code Execution (RCE)

 report
   In the context of a penetration test, a written document containing vulnerabilities, exploits, mitigation and advice, created by the penetration tester for the client.